-The Provincial Bargaining and Compensation Office (PBCO) supports the government’s interests, as an employer and funder, with respect to public-sector bargaining.
-PBCO provides support and advice to the government and its employer partners to ensure bargaining outcomes align with the governments’ fiscal, economic and public policy priorities.
+The Provincial Bargaining and Compensation Office (PBCO) supports the government’s fiscal, economic and policy priorities as an employer and funder, with respect to public-sector bargaining.
+The PBCO provides specialized, evidence-based compensation and labour relations consulting services to the government and its employer partners to help align bargaining outcomes.

 Core functions and services include:

 - bargaining directives and negotiations for unionized staff

 - oversight and administration of non-union and out of scope compensation for applicable public sector agencies under the Reform of Agencies, Boards and Commissions Compensation Act (RABCCA) and regulations

 - strategic negotiation planning and arbitration support

 - labour relations advice to internal and external partners

 Bargaining directives cover all public sectors including health, post-secondary education, K-12 education, and Agencies, Boards and Commissions (ABCs).
 PBCO also provides support for negotiations with the Alberta Medical Association and compensation for provincial judges, justices of the peace and resident physicians.